Rabiyafar/Customer-Spending-Analysis/README.md

 What stands out just from looking at the plot is that income and spending score don't move together in a simple straight line — high income doesn't automatically mean high spending (clusters 1 and 3 both have high income but opposite spending behavior).
 That's the main thing this clustering surfaces visually that a simple correlation number wouldn't show.

+## Key Business Insights

+- Income does not directly correlate with spending behavior.
+- High-income customers can exhibit both high and low spending patterns.
+- Segmentation provides more actionable insights than simple correlation analysis.

 ## Tech Stack
 Python — pandas, NumPy, matplotlib, seaborn (EDA & visualization), scikit-learn (`KMeans` for clustering)